noodldocs/noodldocs.github.io/2.4/modules/mapbox/guides/using-markers/README.md

 ## Capturing when the user clicks a marker

 Next step is to be able to do something when the user clicks a marker.
 So we need to differentiate between clicking on the map and clicking on a marker.
 Conveniently there is an additional outgoing signal on the **Mapbox Map** node called **Marker Click**.
-Another signal will be important to, the **Marker Id** output that will contain the **Id** of the **Object** in the marker **Array** that represent the clicked marker.
+Another signal will be important too, the **Marker Id** output that will contain the **Id** of the **Object** in the marker **Array** that represents the clicked marker.

-So let's change up the logic slightly, so the panel either shows the marker that was clicked, or the newly created marker if the user didn't click the marker.
+So let's change up the logic slightly, so the panel either shows the marker that was clicked, or the newly created marker if the user didn't click the marker but on the map instead.

 Using [Variable](/nodes/data/variable/variable/) and [Set Variable](/nodes/data/variable/set-variable/) node and some logic around that, we make sure a **Variable** holds the current marker.
 See the [guide](/guides/working-with-data/local-data/using-variables/) on using **Variables** if you want to know more about how to use them.
-Also, the **Marker Click** signal also makes the panel visible.
+Also, the **Marker Click** signal now makes the panel visible as well.
 The full node design can be seen below.

 <div class="ndl-image-with-background l">